-The new evidence in the record in response to the 2007 PF, in combination with material already in the record for the PF, demonstrated that a community of SJC Indians existed around the SJC mission after 1834 and emancipation of the SJC neophytes.
-The JBA's petitioner's elimination of people formerly claimed as ancestors, coupled with the petitioner's new emphasis on ancestors specifically identified as SJC Indians in the SJC Mission records, redefined the population of what the JBA petitioner had formerly defined as the "tribe," or "community."
-The petitioner presented a marriage analysis of SJC Mission marriage records which demonstrated that the Indians marrying at the SJC mission tended to marry other SJC Indians.
-Combined with other evidence in the record from ecclesiastical and civil records, the petitioner's marriage analysis, and other documents demonstrated that the tribe that existed in 1834 when the Mexican government emancipated the SJC neophytes continued to exist as a community until the 1862-1863 smallpox epidemic.
-Therefore, this FD finds that the historical SJC tribe continued to exist as a community of Indians in the vicinity of the SJC mission from 1834 to 1862.
+The new evidence in the record in response to the 2007 PF, in combination with material already in the record for the PF, demonstrated that a community of SJC Indians existed around the SJC mission after 1834 and the emancipation of the SJC neophytes.
+Combined with other evidence in the record from ecclesiastical and civil records, the marriage analysis submitted by the JBA petitioner and other documents demonstrated that the community that existed in 1834 when the Mexican government emancipated the SJC neophytes continued to exist as a community until the 1862-1863 smallpox epidemic.
+Therefore, this FD finds that the historical SJC tribe continued to exist as a community in the vicinity of the SJC mission from 1834 to 1862.

-The evidence in the complete PF and FD record for the remaining time periods has not satisfied the requirements of criterion 83.7(b) for any time after 1862.
-The evidence already in the record and the new evidence submitted for the FD demonstrate that the JBA petitioner's SJC Indian ancestors were part of a larger, multi-ethnic community and did not form a separate Indian community at any time after 1862.
-The JBA petitioner's SJC Indian ancestors functioned as part of the general population of SJC residents in the mid-19th century, which included non-Indians. individual SJC Indians, and other non-SJC Indian residents.
+The evidence in the record for the remaining time periods is insufficient to satisfy the requirements of criterion 83.7(b) for any time after 1862.
+Based on the evidence in the record, the JBB petitioner's SJC Indian ancestors (as it is currently constituted), were part of a larger, multi-ethnic community and did not form a separate Indian community at any time after 1862.
+The JBB petitioner's SJC Indian ancestors functioned as part of the general population of SJC residents in the mid-19th century, which included non-Indians, individual SJC Indians, and other non-SJC Indian residents.
 There is no evidence that the SJC Indian ancestors were part of an Indian entity that evolved from the SJC Indian community in 1862; rather, they appear to have been Indian individuals who became absorbed into the general, ethnically-mixed population of Old Mexican/Californio families, as well as with non-SJC Indians who moved to the town prior to 1900.
-The 2005 membership of the JBA petitioner reflected the makeup of this general population, as many members had no documented Indian ancestry, or had documented California Indian ancestry from other non-SJC Indian populations.
-The 2009 membership, having undergone considerable revision in an attempt to eliminate all members without demonstrable SJC Indian ancestry, no longer mirrors the composition of the mid-19th century general population of the town and no longer describes the social community that the petitioner described in its previous submissions.
-The historical "tribe" the petitioner now describes reflects only a number of individuals who were actually part of a much larger, multiethnic community.
+The 2005 membership of the JBB petitioner reflected the makeup of this general population, as many members had no documented Indian ancestry, or had documented California Indian ancestry from other non-SJC Indian populations.
+The 2009 membership, having undergone considerable revision in an attempt to eliminate most members without demonstrable SJC Indian ancestry, no longer mirrors the composition of the mid-19th century general population and no longer describes the social community that the petitioner described in its previous submissions.
+The historical "tribe" the petitioner now describes reflects only a number of individuals who were actually part of a much larger, multi-ethnic community.
 The petitioner has also submitted little information about the effect the contemporary group's recent and dramatic changes in membership have had on the group.
-Therefore, because the totality of the evidence does not demonstrate that the petitioner's SJC Indian ancestors formed a distinct Indian community after 1862 from which the current JBA petitioner evolved.
-The evidence is insufficient to demonstrate criterion 83.7(b), and the findings of the PF after 1862 are unchanged.
-The JBA petitioner does not satisfy criterion 83.7(b).
+Therefore, the totality of the evidence does not demonstrate that the petitioner's SJC Indian ancestors formed a distinct Indian community after 1862 from which the current JBB petitioner evolved.
+The evidence is insufficient to demonstrate criterion 83.7(b) and the findings of the PF after 1862 are unchanged.
+The JBB petitioner does not satisfy criterion 83.7(b).